GOCL gets NSE no objection for Hinduja National Power merger

 *this image is generated using AI for illustrative purposes only.

-The proposed merger involves the absorption of Hinduja National Power Corporation Limited, designated as the Transferor Company, into GOCL Corporation Limited, the Transferee Company.
-This move follows an earlier intimation dated December 15, 2025, where the Board of Directors of GOCL Corporation Limited approved the scheme under Sections 230 to 232 of the Companies Act, 2013.
+GOCL Corporation has received a 'No Objection' letter from the National Stock Exchange of India Limited (NSE) regarding its proposed scheme of merger by absorption of Hinduja National Power Corporation Limited.
+This communication, dated May 22, 2026, follows an earlier intimation dated December 15, 2025, where the Board of Directors approved the scheme under Sections 230 to 232 of the Companies Act, 2013.
+The company had previously received a similar observation letter from BSE Limited on May 20, 2026.

 Regulatory Conditions and Compliance

-While the BSE has issued the 'no adverse observations' status, the exchange outlined several conditions that the entities must comply with.
+The NSE outlined several conditions that the entities must comply with.
 The company is required to disclose all details of ongoing adjudication, recovery proceedings, and prosecution initiated against the company, its promoters, and directors before the NCLT and shareholders.
 Additionally, any additional information submitted to the stock exchange post-filing must be displayed on the websites of the listed company and the exchanges.

 The entities involved must ensure that all liabilities of the Transferor Company are transferred to the Transferee Company.
-The BSE also emphasized that the financials considered for the valuation report should not be older than six months from the date of the NOC from the stock exchange.
+The NSE also emphasized that the financials considered for the valuation report should not be older than six months from the date of the NOC from the stock exchange.

 Shareholder Disclosures